Financial Aid Refunds

 - Federal Work-Study earnings

 Emergency loans must be requested in person at our office, and you may be eligible to borrow a maximum of $500 in a quarter.
 The emergency loan must be repaid to the University within 60 days or by the end of the quarter, whichever comes first.
 These short-term loans may only be made during periods of enrollment, and are not available during reading week, finals week, or breaks between quarters.
+Please be sure to bring your valid Wildcard ID.
+Same day processing is available if the request is approved and received by Depository Services before 4pm, Monday through Friday.
 Failure to repay your short-term loan on time may result in late fees and/or registration holds.Back to top